sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > The move you'll be triggering the most will probably be Defy Danger, that's
 > why it's on the first page.
 The moves in the back of the booklet are
 > "downtime" moves which we won't need until much later.
+>
+> Let's go through an example of flipping Defy Danger.
+The move reads from
+> top to bottom.
+First we would establish in the fiction how your character
+> is defying danger, are they using their Str, Dex, or Int?
+Once that's
+> decided, we would look at your character sheet to see what value that
+> attribute is.
+Let's say they were diving to the ground to avod a spear
+> that was thrown at them.
+That's Dex.
+Let's say their Dex was rank 3, or
+> "Crescent".
+So that's the side of the card we're going to look at.
+> Flip your top card.
+What result do you see on the "Crescent" side?

 ## Sarukkan's Chamber

+You are going to be running a short tutorial game for 2-3 players.
+One will control a female protagonist character, and one will control a male protagonist.
+If there is a third player, they will control a prisoner that the other two characters discover early in the action.

 First, you will need names for the characters and setting of Sarukkan's Chamber.
 Ask the players these 3 questions.
 This is an improvisation exercise.